The Holistic Approach To Treating Acne

 There are different types of acne we are unaware of and some we are more familiar with like white heads and blackheads.
 The types that we are less familiar with include pustules (bigger, deeper whiteheads with more pus), nodules and cystic acne (yikes).
 So, let’s get into the holistic facts of treating all these types of acne.

-Everything I listed so far can be treated topically with products however, more severe acne such as cystic acne usually requires internal treatment such as oral antibiotics, birth control, Spironolactone or in extreme cases Isotretinoin, also known as Accutane.
+Everything I listed so far can be treated topically with products, however, more severe acne such as cystic acne usually requires internal treatment such as oral antibiotics, birth control or other prescription medications.

 Ingredients that are good for acne and that you want to look for in your products include Retinol/ Vitamin A, Sulfur, Salicylic acid, Glycolic acid, Niacinamide, Benzoyl Peroxide, Lactic Acid and Azelaic acid.
 There are services as well that will help with acne!
 These include chemical peels, detox facials, blue light therapy, laser treatments, microdermabrasion and extractions.